Building dashboards

 Rename your dashboard from "New dashboard" to something descriptive like "Movie Analytics Dashboard" by clicking on the title.

-You can also create a new AI generated dashboard by clicking the "Generate with AI" button, which will prompt you to enter a description of the insights you want to visualize.
-The AI will then generate a dashboard based on your description:
+Create an AI-generated dashboard by clicking the Generate with AI button.
+Enter a description of the insights you want to visualize, and the AI generates a dashboard based on your description:

-Adding dashboard cards
+Adding cards

 Click Add a card to create your first visualization: